June 23, 2025, 1:26 pm | Read time: 2 minutes

 Read more: These iPhones will no longer receive the iOS 26 update

 Owners of the three-year-old iPhone 14 Pro and iPhone 15 might be particularly frustrated by this.
 The limiting factor for using AI systems like Apple Intelligence is the size of the RAM.
 In this case, at least 8 gigabytes are required.
-However, the iPhone 14 Pro and iPhone 15 only have 6 GB of RAM, which is why these and older models do not support Apple’s AI features.
+The iPhone 14 Pro and iPhone 15 only have 6 GB of RAM, which is why these and older models do not support Apple’s AI features.

 The intelligent energy management in iOS 26 is designed to dynamically maximize battery life without users experiencing significant performance losses.
-When high processor power is not needed—such as when reading or scrolling through news—the system automatically reduces the chip’s power supply.
-At the same time, the screen brightness is often imperceptibly lowered.
+When high processor power is not needed–such as when reading or scrolling through news–the system automatically reduces the chip’s power supply.
+At the same time, screen brightness is often imperceptibly lowered.
 The power-saving mode also activates automatically when needed to further reduce energy consumption without requiring manual intervention from the user.

 Particularly interesting is the learning capability of Apple’s Adaptive Power Mode.
 The iPhone analyzes the user’s daily behavior.
 When does intensive use occur, and when are there longer periods of inactivity?
 Are videos frequently streamed, or are only emails read?
 Based on this information, the system individually adjusts the energy-saving measures.
 The goal: a seamless and unobtrusive user experience while conserving the battery.